Minnesota Department of Transportation

 • Inform employees of the Records Retention and Disposal policy and provide training, as needed.

-• Coordinate records transfer with the Minnesota State Archives.
+• Coordinate records transfers with the Minnesota State Archives.

 • Respond to employees’ questions and their requests for information or assistance with records and disposition.